Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework: Acknowledgements

+For such families of structures, the above observation suggests a two-stage recovery scheme: Given a pair of distributions $(\mu,\nu)$, first recover the components $(\mu_\alpha),(\nu_\beta)$ and their association $\pi$.
+Next, solve the conventional Monge problem over each associated pair.
+We adopt this strategy, and as a rich theory already exists for the conventional Monge problem, we mainly focus on the first stage, i.e. recovering the components and their association.

-Consider two finite sets $\{\by_i^s\}_{i=1}^m,\{\by_j^t\}_{j=1}^n$ of points, respectively sampled from the so-called source and target domains.
-Let $\bD=(D_{ij}=d(\by^s_i,\by^t_j))$ be the $m\times n$ distance matrix with $D_{ij}$ representing a distance between the $i^\tth$ point in the source domain and the $j^\tth$ point in the target domain, being used as the transportation cost of a unit mass between them.
+A major challenge in optimal transport is that only a finite number of samples from each distribution is given.
+Otherwise the distributions are unknown.
+Consider two finite sets $\{\by_i^s\}_{i=1}^m,\{\by_j^t\}_{j=1}^n$ of points, respectively sampled from $\mu$ and $\nu$.
+Let $\bD=(D_{ij}=d(\by^s_i,\by^t_j))$ be the $m\times n$ matrix of transport costs.
 We denote the $i^\tth$ row and $j^\tth$ column of $\bD$ by $\bd^i$ and $\bd_j$, respectively.
 We let the positive probability masses $\mu_i,\nu_j$ be respectively assigned to the data points $\by_i^s$ and $\by^t_j$.
-In this discrete setup, the Monge problem amounts to finding a one to one assignment between the points in the two domains (assuming that $m=n$) with a minimal cost, that transforms the source distribution $\{\mu_i\}$ to the target distribution $\{\nu_j\}$ (if feasible).
-This is generally considered to be a difficult and highly ill-posed problem to solve and hence its linear programming (LP) relaxation, known as the Kantarovich problem is more widely considered, which can be written as
+In this discrete setup, the Monge problem is often solved with a linear programming relaxation scheme known as the Kantorovich problem: